janul/chapter10-review/chapter10.md

 over TLS/SSL (after the key is retrieved).
 The  signing key is used to publish a verifiable OpenID discovery document.

-The specification makes no provision for what to do if the key needs to be rotated.
-You'd have to re-download it from the OP.
-But if an attacker has compromised the OP, when would be a good time to do that?
-Without the metadata aggregate, how would you know if the hacker or the organization re-published the signing key?

 The other innovation introduced by the OpenID Connect federation spec is the idea of metadata_statements, a kind of OAuth software statement, issued by the federation.
 The technical mechanics of how metadata_statements are created are somewhat complicated--it involves successive cryptographic operations.
 Remember, an OAuth software statement is not what it sounds like--it's actually a JSON document used by the client at registration like a registration token.
 The metadata statement would be created by the developer, and signed, then passed to the organization and signed, and then passed to the federation and signed.
 In practice, it's a little complex, but perhaps with adoption of this standard, the right tooling will evolve over time to make it easier.

 The OpenID Connect federation specification is still a draft at the time of this book's publication.
-It lacks any adoption in existing federations.
-Also the features specified are implemented by few OpenID Providers.
-But whether or not it gains adoption, the OpenID federation spec has proposed a more scalable dynamic trust model that does add trust over SSL/TLS, and moves forward the discussion for the design of the next generation federation stack.
+Software implementations are experimental.

 ## OTTO Federation